getsentry/rfcs/text/0016-auto-code-mappings.md

 The process is quite simple.
 Give a stacktrace frame, we look for the file name in all of the repos we have access for a customer's Github org.
 For instance, given the stacktrace path `sentry/integrations/gitlab/client.py` look for `integrations/gitlab/client.py` and if there is a unique match we have determined all the values for the code mapping.
 For the curious, a rudimentary POC (only for Python atm) can be viewed and tested [here](https://gist.github.com/armenzg/40ba48fff217815842c4fe16047d0835).

-Our initial thoughts are to run a **scheduled task** that will look for projects without code mappings.
+Our initial thoughts are to run a **scheduled task** that will look for projects without code mappings with issues with stack traces ending in `.py`.
 For each of those projects look at analyzing various stack traces and add code mappings for the modules that there are exact matches.

 Alternatively, we could analyze stack traces when new issues are generated when there are no code mappings for a project.
 I believe this approach would be wasteful.

 NOTES:

-* POC for JS still need to be completed
+* POC for JS still needs to be completed
-* POC testing of a different API approach than the Search API is still needed
-  * Rated at 30 requests per minute; not scalable
-  * Only default branch; limiting our potential options
-  * Inaccurate at times (as per @asottile-sentry)

 ### Considerations